tomer404/chess_recognition/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 245 images.
+The dataset includes 247 images.
-Corners are annotated in YOLOv12 format.
+Corners-and-numbers are annotated in YOLOv11 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)

 The following augmentation was applied to create 3 versions of each source image:
 * 50% probability of horizontal flip
-* Random brigthness adjustment of between -10 and +10 percent
+* Random brigthness adjustment of between -15 and +15 percent